GetJobber/atlantis/docs/proposals/Gallery/README.md

 />
 ```

-Internally ThumbnailGallery would look like this along with some style details
+Internally Gallery would look like this along with some style details

 ```
 {attachemnts && attachments.map(attachment => {